IronWifi/docs/configuration-guides/cisco_meraki.md

 For accurate accounting, please enable the **Data-Carrier Detect** feature under the Access Control Page.

 If data-carrier detect is enabled, sessions will be revoked and accounted for whenever a client disassociates from a network.
 To allow clients to reassociate to the network without re-authorization, do not enable data-carrier detect.

+If you have devices that don't have support for two way authentication like printers, Smart TV, etc., you can white-list these devices directly in the Meraki Console - (https://documentation.meraki.com/General_Administration/Cross-Platform_Content/Blocking_and_Whitelisting_Clients)